natgo/wt-wiki-scraper/wikitext-transpiled/ground/Churchill%20I.md

 * 40 mm gun is ineffective against anything with sloped armour
 * Shell Mk.1 AP/T with explosive mass has a low penetration of 66 mm
 * Will lose a lot of speed when making a sharp turn in motion
-* Has difficulties engaging other heavy tanks
+* Has difficulty engaging other heavy tanks
 * Up-gunned Panzer IVs ([[Pz.IV F2]], [[Pz.IV G]], etc.) will penetrate flat faces with ease
 * Poor mobility when compared to other heavy tanks from other nations
 * Terrible reverse speed